Jean Batten: Legacy

-Batten is considered to be New Zealand's most notable aviator and a superior pilot compared to her contemporaries Amy Johnson and Amelia Earhart, particularly with respect to her navigation skills.
-She is remembered in a number of ways in New Zealand.
+Batten is considered to be New Zealand's most notable aviator and a better pilot than her contemporaries Amy Johnson and Amelia Earhart, particularly for navigation.
 The international terminal at the Auckland International Airport is named Jean Batten Terminal in her honour.
-A bronze statue of Batten was unveiled at the airport in November 1989, and the Percival Gull in which she made the first solo trip from England to New Zealand in 1936 is on display in the terminal.
-For her aviation exploits, she was inducted into the New Zealand Sports Hall of Fame in 1990.
+A bronze statue of Batten was unveiled at the airport in November 1989, and the Percival Gull in which she made the first solo trip from England to New Zealand in 1936 is displayed in the terminal.
+She was inducted into the New Zealand Sports Hall of Fame in 1990.